cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 The **systemwide general pasteboard** can be obtained by using [`generalPasteboard`](https://developer.apple.com/documentation/uikit/uipasteboard/1622106-generalpasteboard?language=objc), search the source code or the compiled binary for this method.
 Using the systemwide general pasteboard should be avoided when dealing with sensitive data.

 **Custom pasteboards** can be created with [`pasteboardWithName:create:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622074-pasteboardwithname?language=objc) or [`pasteboardWithUniqueName`](https://developer.apple.com/documentation/uikit/uipasteboard/1622087-pasteboardwithuniquename?language=objc).
-Verify if custom pasteboards are set to be persistent.
-This is deprecated since iOS 10.
+Verify if custom pasteboards are set to be persistent as this is deprecated since iOS 10.
 A shared container should be used instead.

 In addition, the following can be inspected: